Prominent Role of Business Analysts in SCRUM:

 - Setup the testing process and keep on innovating it, changing it to help in delivering successful sprints.

-- In case of products with fancy UIs, look out for new trends and suggest such improvements.
+- In the case of products with fancy UIs, lookout for new trends and suggest such improvements.

 - Understand the product completely in and out.

-- Build a strong knowledge of your stakeholders, their expectations and share your experience with them.
+- Build a strong knowledge of your stakeholders and their expectations and share your experience with them.

 This also implies that in order to get into the BA role you need to enhance your skills.
 Several courses which include both the basic level and advanced level are found in the market.

 Are you a BA/QA?
-Have we rightly pointed out all about your role?
-Or Do you think we have missed something which you uniquely perform?
-We would be glad to hear them from you.
+Have we rightly pointed out everything about your role?
+Or do you think we have missed something which you uniquely perform?
+We would be glad to hear from you.
 Feel free to share them with us in the comments section below!!